 - Some of the audio edits are a bit harsh, but needed to be to cut out clicks or other unwanted background noise.

 - Allow the narrator time to get warmed up, get familiar with the project and then get them to record each bit as many times as it takes to get it right.

 Overall, I’m immensely proud of the documentary.
 I hope it is a fitting reflective tribute to LugRadio.
-I’m very grateful to all those who helped make it happen, in particular all those who gave up their time to be interviewed, and Laura who not only videoed lots of stuff, but supported me through the editing process by reviewing segments and doing lots of stuff around the house that I should really have been doing.Pin It
+I’m very grateful to all those who helped make it happen, in particular all those who gave up their time to be interviewed, and Laura who not only videoed lots of stuff but put up with me spending hours editing it.Pin It